gammu/gammu/docs/manual/testing/dummy-driver.rst

 By specifying :config:option:`Features` you can configure some specific behavior:

 ``DISABLE_GETNEXT``
+    Makes the dummy driver fail all GetNext* calls as not supported (with exception of GetNextSMS* and GetNextFile*).
+``DISABLE_GETNEXTSMS``
-    Makes the dummy driver fail all GetNext* calls as not supported.
+    Makes the dummy driver fail all GetNextSMS* calls as not supported.